-The Audit and Compliance Committee meets at least four times a year and was chaired by Michael Thomas, its other members being Melanie Duke (until 30 September 2019), Zoe Shapiro, Andrew Merrick, Lindsay Forster (from 1 July 2019), Michael Bury (from 1 May 2019) and Justin Fox (from 1 May 2019).
-The Chair of the Board would not normally be a member of the Committee, however Nicholas Johnston joined the Committee on 1 June 2019 in order to provide continuity and support new members in a period of transition.
-Nicholas Johnston will stand down from the Committee at the AGM in April 2020.
+The Audit and Compliance Committee meets at least four times a year and is chaired by Andrew Merrick, its other members being Michael Thomas (who also chaired the Committee) until 12 July 2020 (when he was elected as chair of the Board and therefore stood down from the Committee), Michael Bury (until 30 April 2020), Lindsay Forster, Justin Fox (until 30 June 2020), Zoe Shapiro, David Stunell (from 1 December 2020) and Nala Worsfold (from 1 December 2020).
+The Chair of the Board would not normally be a member of the Committee, however Nicholas Johnston joined the Committee on 1 June 2019 in order to provide continuity and support new members in a period of transition until his retirement from the Board in April 2020.
 All members of the Committee have experience that is relevant to the role, with at least one member being required to have recent and relevant financial experience.
-All are, or were, non-executive directors.
+All are, or were, non-executive Directors.